Solar thermal collector: General principles of operation

 A solar thermal collector functions as a heat exchanger that converts solar radiation into thermal energy.
 It differs from a conventional heat exchanger in several aspects.
 The solar energy flux (irradiance) incident on the Earth's surface has a variable and relatively low surface density, usually not exceeding 1100 W/m^{2} without concentration systems.
 Moreover, the wavelength of incident solar radiation falls between 0.3 and 3 μm, which is significantly shorter than the wavelength of radiation emitted by most radiative surfaces.

 The collector absorbs the incoming solar radiation, converting it into thermal energy.
 This thermal energy is then transferred to a heat transfer fluid circulating within the collector.
 The heat transfer fluid can be air, water, oil, or a mixture including glycol (an antifreeze fluid), especially in forced circulation systems.
 Concentration systems may utilize phase change materials such as molten salts.
 The thermal energy of the heat transfer fluid can then be used directly or stored for later use.
 The transfer of thermal energy occurs through convection, which can be either natural or forced depending on the specific system.
+Use of artitifcal turbulence promoter in both solar air, and water heaters have been investigated to increase their thermal efficicency.